I got married when I was 20. And barely 20 at that.

 It was the summer after our sophomore year in college, and there we were, standing in the First Baptist Church of Canyon, Texas, making vows to one another and the Lord about our lives together.

 I remember, then, not being able to rent a car on our honeymoon because we were too young.
 I remember having to have my dad co-sign on our apartment lease because we knew that, were the landlord to do some form of background check, they would swiftly find out about our lack of credit history.
 After that, we sought to build a credit score, as we realized just how important it was if we were going to want to get finance for things in the future.
 We both had to get Credit Cards for No Credit so that we could afford to get some big pieces of furniture.
 At least with the credit cards, we could build our credit rating so that we could get a bigger place in the future, without the help of my dad.
-I remember the utter moments of panic in the weeks that followed as I tried to figure out these strange new terms like “electric bill” and “insurance” and “long distance carrier.”
+I remember the utter moments of panic in the weeks that followed as I tried to figure out these strange new terms like “long-distance carrier” and “insurance” and “electric bill.”

 When we talk to people now about how old we were when we got married, there are inevitably some questions that come from it:

 - Um, now how old did you say your oldest child is?

 - How did you manage to do that and go to college?

 - What were your parents thinking?